 We encourage you to find and apply for non-federally funded opportunities, including scholarships, grants and employer tuition assistance.

-By applying for and receiving scholarship aid, you will not only reduce your dependence on federal student aid programs, but also reduce the cost of your education (because scholarships do not need to be repaid).
-Contact your advisors to learn more tips about responsible borrowing.
+By applying for and receiving scholarship aid, you will not only reduce your dependence on federal student loans, but also reduce the cost of your education (because scholarships do not need to be repaid).

 Scholarship funds are considered part of a student’s financial aid package.
 A financial aid package may also include the following: